abdal-hussein/Programming-at-SeattleU/README.md

 # Programming @ Seattle University

-This repository contains programming projects and assignments I worked on Seattle University.
+This repository contains programming projects and assignments I worked on at Seattle University.
 Projects uploaded to this repository are meant to illustrate my personal progress throughout my academic career.

 ### Courses: